-For national civil disputes, plaintiffs may choose between the court competent on the basis of the defendant's place of seat or residence and the court competent on the basis of tort - namely, where the infringement took place.
+For national civil disputes, plaintiffs may choose between the court competent based on the defendant's place of seat or residence and the court competent based on tort - namely, where the infringement took place.

-For cross-border disputes, the relevant Greek Civil Procedure, EU or international legal texts apply, providing for the available venues from which the plaintiff can choose.
+For cross-border disputes, the relevant Greek civil procedure, EU or international legal texts apply, providing the available venues from which the plaintiff can choose.